pnimac/urlshortener/README.md

 Design a URL Shortener Service Like TinyURL.

 # Functional Requirements:
-1. Generate a unique short URL for a given long URL
+1. Generate a unique short URL for a given long URL.
-2. Redirect the user to the original URL when the short URL is accessed
+2. Redirect the user to the original URL when the short URL is accessed.
-3. Allow users to customize their short URLs (optional)
+3. Support link expiration where URLs are no longer accessible after a certain period.
-4. Support link expiration where URLs are no longer accessible after a certain period
+4. Allow users to customize their short URLs (optional)
 5. Provide analytics on link usage (optional)

 # Non-Functional Requirements:
 1. High availability (the service should be up 99.9% of the time).
 This is really important to consider because if the service goes down, all the URL redirection will start failing.
-2. Low latency (url shortening and redirects should happen in milliseconds)
+2. Low latency (url shortening and redirects should happen in milliseconds).
-3. Scalability (the system should handle millions of requests per day)
+3. Scalability (the system should handle millions of requests per day).
-4. Durability (shortened URLs should work for years)
+4. Durability (shortened URLs should work for years).
 5. Security to prevent malicious use, such as phishing.

 # Capacity Esitmatation

 **Assumptions**
-* Daily URL Shortening Requests: 1 million requests per day
+* Daily URL Shortening Requests: 1 million requests per day.
-* Read:Write ratio: 100:1 (for every URL creation, we expect 100 redirects)
+* Read-Write ratio is 100:1 (for every URL creation, we expect 100 redirects).
-* Peak Traffic: 10x the average load (100 requests per second during peak hours)
+* Peak Traffic: 10x the average load (100 requests per second during peak hours).
-* URL Lengths: Average original URL length of 100 characters
+* URL Lengths: Average original URL length of 100 characters.

 **Throughput Requirements**
 Number of seconds in a day : 24*60*60 = 86400
 Number of requests expected in a day : 1 million Average Writes Per Second (WPS): (1,000,000 requests / 86,400 seconds) ≈ 12
-* Peak WPS: 12 × 10 = 120
+**Peak WPS: 12 × 10 = 120**

 Since Read:Write ratio is 100:1
 Average Redirects per second (RPS): 12 * 100 = 1,200
-* Peak RPS: 120 * 100 = 12,000
+**Peak RPS: 120 * 100 = 12,000**

 **Storage Estimation**
 For each shortened URL, we need to store the following information: